 Like most people, you probably created a Last Will and Testament as the foundation of your estate plan.
 At some point, you may also want to add a Living Will to that plan to ensure that your wishes will be honored regarding end-of-life healthcare decisions.
 Toward that end, the Indianapolis estate planning attorneys at Frank & Kraft suggests when you need a Living Will.
-Advance Directive Basics An advance directive is a legal document that allow you to plan ahead and make your own … [Read more...] about Do I Need a Living Will?
+Advance Directive Basics An advance directive is a legal document that allow you to plan ahead and make your own … [Read more...] about When Should I Execute a Living Will?

 Indianapolis estate planning attorneys can provide you with help creating advanced directives for healthcare.
 Far too many people do not have advanced directives in place and the consequences of not creating advanced directives can be very damaging for individuals and their families if a health problem arises.
 Frank & Kraft is here and ready to help you understand the types of advanced directives you need and can help you to create legally valid documents that … [Read more...] about Indianapolis Estate Planning Attorneys Explain Key Reasons to Create Advanced Directives